mariotoffia/FluentDocker/README.md

 underlying services is automatically stopped.

 The library is supported by .NET full 4.51 framework and higher, .NET standard 1.6, 2.0.
-It is divided into three thin layers, each layer is accessable:
+It is divided into three thin layers, each layer is accessible:

 1. Docker Binaries interactions - Static commands and docker environment
 2. Services - thin service layer to manage machines, containers etc.
 3. Fluent API - API to build/discover services to be used

-The Majority of the service methods are extension methods and not hardwired into the service itself, making them lightweigted and customizable.
-Since everthing is accessable it is e.g. easy to add extensions method for a service that uses the layer 1 commands to provide functionality.
+The Majority of the service methods are extension methods and not hardwired into the service itself, making them lightweight and customizable.
+Since everything is accessible it is e.g. easy to add extensions method for a service that uses the layer 1 commands to provide functionality.

 ## Contribution
 I do welcome contribution, though there is no contribution guideline as of yet, make sure to adhere to _.editorconfig_ when doing the Pull Requests.